 'No information regarding requested IP is found'

-Such a message does not necessarily mean fraud, it can be caused by the fact that the customer came to your store from an intranet environment.
+Such a message does not necessarily mean fraud.
+It can be caused by the customer coming to your store from an intranet environment.
 However, the potential fraud risk of orders, the origin of which is unknown, is very high.

 State of IP address - the state customer IP belongs to.

 Country of IP address - the country customer IP originates to.

 City of IP address - the city customer IP originates to.

 If the info submitted by a customer at checkout does not match the country and city of IP address, you are informed about it by the following message in red:

 Billing country/city doesn't match country of IP address

 Distance calculated from - the city specified in the customer's Billing details on checkout.

 IP ISP - a customer's Internet Service Provider.